csemken/beamerappendixnote/README.md

-Beamer appendix note introduces the `\beamerappxnote` command, which puts the note's content on a separate beamer frame, shown by the command `\printappxnotes`.
+Beamer appendix note introduces the `\appxnote` command, which puts the note's content on a separate beamer frame, shown by the command `\printappxnotes`.
 It also creates interactive buttons to move back and forth between the two frames.

 # Licence